-In the wavelet "denoised" images the diffuse emission appears to be fairly symmetric.
+In the "denoised" images, the diffuse emission appears to be fairly symmetric.
 To further probe the spatial distribution of the X-ray emission, we produce X-ray surface brightness profiles using circular wedges centered on the centroid of each galaxy.
-Since we aim to probe the surface brightness beyond the optical extent, the wedges are extracted from annuli with radii of 1.5' - 3.5' (24.3 - 56.8 kpc) for NGC1961 and 1.25' - 5'(15.8 - 63.3 kpc) for NGC6753.
+Since we aim to probe the surface brightness beyond the optical extent, the wedges are extracted from annuli with radii of 1.25' - 3' for both galaxies.
 Since the stellar light is negligible in this region, we do not plot the level of renormalized K-band light.
 As before, the uncertainties are of a purely statistical nature.
 The circular profiles, shown in Figure 6, demonstrate that the hot X-ray gas has a fairly uniform distribution around both galaxies at every position angle.
-This spatial distribution is morphologically consistent with warm gas residing in hydrostatic equilibrium in the potential well of the galaxies, and is morphologically inconsistent with a startburst or AGN driven bipolar outflow.
+The spatial distributions are morphologically consistent with warm gas residing in hydrostatic equilibrium in the potential well of the galaxies, and are morphologically inconsistent with a starburst or AGN driven bipolar outflow.